Hiking in the Dolomites: Everything You Need to Know

 6. Sassopiatto and Sassolungo

-Catch the majestic views of snow-capped mountains while walking this trail, Italy
+Catch the majestic views of snow-capped mountains while walking this trail.

-While it is longer than many of the trails mentioned above, this wonderful hike takes you past both Sassopiatto and Sassolungo: two domineering mountains that are spectacular to behold.
-As well as walking through glorious alpine scenery while on the circular route, you'll also see the Sciliar Massif and Odle Peaks off in the distance.
+This longer range circular route takes hikers past both Sassopiatto and Sassolungo: two domineering mountains that are spectacular to behold.
+Apart from the glorious alpine scenery, you'll also see the Sciliar Massif and Odle Peaks off in the distance.
 As such it is one of the best hiking trails in the Dolomites.
-Due to the distances involved, the hike is less popular than some of the others in the Dolomites and so you won't find any crowds on the trails.
+Due to the distances involved, the hike is less popular than some of the others in the Dolomites and so you won't find many crowds on the trails.

 • How to get there: From nearby Selva di Val Gardena you can either take the bus or cable car to Passo Sella.
 Another option is to drive and leave your car in the car park although this does involve buying a pass to access the mountain area.